-OPERATION OF THE "SAFETY"
+OPERATION OF THE HAMMER

-Like many lever-action rifles with exposed hammers, the BLR does not have a separate manual safety.
-However, the BLR has a folding hammer feature which provides an added measure of safety when the hammer is at half-cock.
+Like many lever-action rifles with exposed hammers, the BLR does not have a separate manual "safety."
+It does, however, feature a folding hammer that can be used to provide an added measure of safety when the hammer is at half-cock.
 The exposed hammer itself can be an excellent indicator of the safety status of the rifle.